 And mind it, the healthcare system is quite costly nowadays and we must have sufficient money in our savings ready to meet such contingencies.
 So, it is highly recommended that we must maintain a reserve fund that must be equal to or more than our 3 monthly salaries.
 It can be utilized to meet any unforeseen emergencies like medical emergencies or sudden death of any near and dear ones.
 The reserve fund is essential so that we don’t have to spend the money out of our savings for these unexpected emergencies.

-Give thought to Protection of life
+Protection of life

 By protection, I simply mean that we must have a backup for any medical emergency in life so that our savings should not be touched at any cost.
 If we are getting the same protection cover from any external agencies by paying a minimal amount compared to that emergency then we should purchase it.
 But unfortunately, we don’t give due attention to this topic and then realize it in later stages of life.

 So please be aware of the protection of your life for your children’s sake, if not for your life.
 I am talking about a thing that everybody knows but ignores and the reason for ignorance may be anything.
-Here, I am talking about Life insurance which we all must-have.
+Here, I am talking about Life insurance which we all must have.

 It is like an agreement between the company and the consumer in which the company provides a surety of reimbursement for loss, damage, illness or even death.
 The company provides this financial coverage on some specific terms in return for the payment which a consumer pays to that company.
 Insurance must be an integral part of an individual’s financial budgeting because it can serve as a backup in the event of a loss so that you don’t have to spend your savings part.

 Mainly two types of Insurance available in the market are General Insurance & Life Insurance.
-If you are a salaried person and insured by the organization, then also I will recommend you to purchase additional private insurance for security.
+If you are a salaried person and insured by the organization, then also I will recommend you purchase additional private insurance for security.
 The insurance industry is regularised and under the close watch of IRDAI, and you can visit the official website of IRDAI and scroll through mandatory instructions, conditions, approved companies, etc with respect to Companies providing Insurance services in India.

 What about Saving?

 It is the most important part of your income which you must look after minutely.
 Saving is the money left behind in your account after paying all your dues like bills and other charges of the month.
 Everyone must have a habit of saving something which can be used in the future when the need arises.
 This exercise of tracking your saving continuously will surely downsize unnecessary spending.
 The same saving can be used in the future when the need arises.
-Saving will surely help us to plan for higher education to child and retirement or you can say it gives financial freedom.
+Saving will surely help us to plan for higher education for children and retirement or you can say it gives financial freedom.

-My favorite… Investment
+My favourite… Investment

 So start investing in life as early as possible because investment does not specify age criteria and the beautiful part is that you can now start investing even from a very small amount.
 Yes, there are some issues of safety that we must keep in mind while investing, but those can be well-taken care of easily if we do a brief research about the system in which we are going to invest.

 There are a lot of options available in the market where one can easily invest hard-earned money and some tools where you can think of investing are: Fixed Deposits (FD), Recurring Deposit (RD), National Pension Scheme (NPS), Public Provident Fund (PPF), Senior Citizens’ Saving Scheme (SCSS), Direct Stock Marketing, Sukanya Smridhi Yojna (SSY), Bonds, Mutual Funds ( Equity), Mutual Funds (Debt).
-I will discuss each tool in detail like the types of it, how to invest, where to invest and the pros & cons of a particular tool in my upcoming blogs.
+I will discuss each tool in detail like its types of it, how to invest, where to invest and the pros & cons of a particular tool in my upcoming blogs.

 At last what a simple thought